Sport Pilot License

 Once you have your sport pilot license you will need to be current to take a passenger, you must have completed at least 3 take offs and landings in the previous 90 days.
 Also, you must complete a flight review with an instructor every two years.
 That’s pretty much it.
 Your pilot’s license is valid for the rest of your life unless it is revoked or surrendered.
 You could stop flying for 50 years, and go take a flight review and you are legal to go fly again!

 Another option is to use your own aircraft for part or all of the training.
-If you have a two seat light sport aircraft of your own, I may be willing to train you in it.
-Also, if you have a single seat Quicksilver or Challenger, you may be able to use that for your solo portion of the training.
+If you have a two seat light sport aircraft of your own, we may be willing to train you in it.
+Also, if you have a single seat Sport Pilot eligible aircraft that is similar, even if it is single seat, you may be able to use that for your solo portion of the training.
 One complication for this route is that an Experimental Amateur Built aircraft must have flown off the Phase 1 flight testing (40 hours) before it can legally be used for dual flight instruction.
 It can however still be used for solo flying during phase 1.
 One solution to this is to purchase an SLSA Quicksilver which can be used for flight training immediately, or to purchase an ELSA Quicksilver which can be used for flight training (except for hire) after a 5 hour phase 1 flight testing, which we can do for you.
 Then you can take all of your training in your own aircraft.
 Currently Challenger does not offer an SLSA or ELSA aircraft.
 Although Challenger aircraft meet light sport criteria for the pilot, the aircraft airworthiness certificate will be Experimental Amateur Built.